gitpan/Params-Validate/README.md

         called      => 'The Quux::Baz class constructor',
     );

-=head1 DISABLING VALIDATION
+# DISABLING VALIDATION

-If the environment variable C<PERL_NO_VALIDATION> is set to something true, then validation is turned off.
+If the environment variable `PERL_NO_VALIDATION` is set to something true, then validation is turned off.
 This may be useful if you only want to use this module during development but don't want the speed hit during production.